 If you have trouble finding a tube you might try these distributors including some around the Spokane area.

-Test the return loss (VSWR) as it should be more than 20db.
+The return loss should be more than 20db.
 Front to back should be better than 20 db as well.
 The right picture shows several being built in a production way.
-Also note in this picture bending the gamma ended up breaking the rod, so that was solder (with the wire wrap) as well as the first joint to attach to the driven element.
+Also, note in this picture bending the gamma ended up breaking the rod, so that was soldered (with the wire wrap) as well as the first joint to attach to the driven element.

 The light duty version has been built and tested on both bands and works fine.
 The materials will weather fine.
 Present yagis have lasted more that 20 years outside.
 If you feel compelled to paint, be sure it's not a metallic bases (some oil paints) for obvious reason.